-- 2.192 Surveillance and Integrity Review Section (SIRS) means a STATE program of surveillance, integrity, review, and control to ensure compliance with MHCP requirements by monitoring the use and delivery of services. - 2.193 Tagline means the STATE provided language indicating how to request help interpreting materials. - 2.194 Telemedicine Services means the delivery of health care services or consultations while the Enrollee is at one site and the Provider is at another site.
-Telemedicine may be provided by means of real-time two-way, interactive audio communications, including the application of secure video conferencing or store-and-forward technology to provide or support health care delivery, which facilitates the assessment, diagnosis, consultation, treatment, education, and care management of an Enrollee's health care.
-Unallowable methods of contact for the duration of the PE remain emails, texts, faxes and voicemail.
-Under state law, this modification remains in effect until June 30, 2021, unless necessary federal approval is not received at any time for a waiver or modification.
-The STATE shall provide notice before the reversal of the modification. - 2.195 Third Party Liability has the same meaning as Third-party payer in Minnesota Rules, Part 9505.0015, subp.
-46, and in the Medicare program. - 2.196 Tribal Community Member means individuals identified as enrolled members of the tribe and any other individuals identified by the tribe as a member of the tribal community.
-This definition is referenced in the Tribal Assessments and Service Plans in section 6.1.24.1(6). - 2.197 Unique Minnesota Provider Identifier (UMPI) means the unique identifier assigned by the STATE for certain Atypical Providers not eligible for an NPI. - 2.198 Universal Pharmacy Policy Workgroup (UPPW) means a group composed of pharmacy policy experts from the MCOs and the STATE that will develop a Universal Pharmacy Policy to deliver a more efficient prescription drug benefit that addresses issues such as enhancing the availability of prescription medications, minimizing adverse health outcomes, or maximizing the cost effectiveness of the prescription drug benefit.
-Members of the Universal Pharmacy Policy Workgroup must be pharmacists or physicians licensed by the State of Minnesota or individuals with significant pharmacy policy expertise.
-The workgroup is chaired by STATE staff. - 2.199 Universal Pharmacy Policy means the minimum requirements for universal pharmacy policy as defined by the Universal Pharmacy Policy Workgroup, including but not limited to high risk and controlled substance medications prescribed to Enrollees and FFS Beneficiaries subject to the Universal Pharmacy Policy as defined by the Universal Pharmacy Policy Workgroup.
-The Universal Pharmacy Policy includes but is not limited to: - Minimum requirements for opiates, stimulants, and other drugs as identified by the Universal Pharmacy Workgroup. - Maximum daily morphine equivalent dose limits for opiate analgesics and standardized criteria for doses exceeding the limits. - Maximum daily doses for medication assisted treatment for addiction, including daily dose limits for Suboxone® and methadone.

-- 2.200 Urgent Care means acute, episodic medical services available on a twenty-four (24) hour basis that are required in order to prevent a serious deterioration of the health of an Enrollee. - 2.201 Volunteer Driver means an individual working with a program or organization recognized by the Local Agency or its representative that provides transportation to health care appointments for eligible MHCP Enrollees in the community. - 2.202 Withdrawal Management means a licensed program that provides short-term medical services on a 24-hour per day basis for the purpose of stabilizing intoxicated patients, managing their withdrawal, and facilitating access to SUD treatment as indicated by a comprehensive assessment described in section 6.1.50.2(2).
+- 2.205 Third Party Liability has the same meaning as Third-party payer in Minnesota Rules, Part 9505.0015, subp.
+46, and in the Medicare program. - 2.206 Tribal Community Member means individuals identified as enrolled members of the tribal nation and any other individuals identified by the tribal nation as a member of the tribal community.
+This definition is referenced in the Tribal Assessments and Service Plans in section 6.1.26.1(6). - 2.207 Unique Minnesota Provider Identifier (UMPI) means the unique identifier assigned by the STATE for certain Atypical Providers not eligible for an NPI. - 2.208 Universal Pharmacy Policy Workgroup (UPPW) means a group composed of pharmacy policy experts from the MCOs and the STATE that will develop a Universal Pharmacy Policy to deliver a more efficient prescription drug benefit that addresses issues such as enhancing the availability of prescription medications, minimizing adverse health outcomes, or maximizing the cost effectiveness of the prescription drug benefit.
+Members of the Universal Pharmacy Policy Workgroup must be pharmacists or physicians licensed by the State of Minnesota or individuals with significant pharmacy policy expertise. - 2.209 Universal Pharmacy Policy means the minimum requirements for universal pharmacy policy as defined by the Universal Pharmacy Policy Workgroup, including but not limited to high risk and controlled substance medications prescribed to Enrollees and FFS Beneficiaries subject to the Universal Pharmacy Policy as defined by the Universal Pharmacy Policy Workgroup.
+The Universal Pharmacy Policy includes but is not limited to: - Minimum requirements for opiates, stimulants, and other drugs as identified by the Universal Pharmacy Workgroup. - Maximum daily morphine equivalent dose limits for opiate analgesics and standardized criteria for doses exceeding the limits. - Maximum daily doses for medication assisted treatment for addiction, including daily dose limits for Suboxone® and methadone. - 2.210 Urgent Care means acute, episodic medical services available on a twenty-four (24) hour basis that are required in order to prevent a serious deterioration of the health of an Enrollee. - 2.211 Volunteer Driver means an individual working with a program or organization recognized by the Local Agency or its representative that provides transportation to health care appointments for eligible MHCP Enrollees in the community. - 2.212 Withdrawal Management means a licensed program that provides short-term medical services on a 24-hour per day basis for the purpose of stabilizing intoxicated patients, managing their withdrawal, and facilitating access to SUD treatment as indicated by a comprehensive assessment described in section 6.1.57.5.
 [Minnesota Statutes, §245F.02, subd.
 26]